-During breastfeeding a baby uses his jaw and lips to pump and grip the nipple and breast for effective breast drainage.
+During breastfeeding, a baby uses his jaw and lips to pump and grip the nipple and breast for adequate breast drainage.
 The suction during breastfeeding promotes oral development in babies.

 What Causes Nipple confusion?

-When a baby breastfeeds, he/she can regulate the amount of milk flowing from the breast, but a bottle flows more rapidly.
-If the baby has been exclusively or partially bottle-fed and then expected to breastfeed, he/she might refuse to take the breast.
-This is sometimes called a "nipple strike."
+When a baby breastfeeds, they can regulate the amount of milk flowing from the breast, but a bottle flows more rapidly.
+If the baby has been exclusively or partially bottle-fed and then expected to breastfeed, they might refuse to take the breast.
+This is sometimes called a 'nipple strike.'

-A mother might introduce the artificial nipple too early, and then the baby might not want to drink from the breast anymore, because drinking from the bottle is so much easier.
+A mother might introduce the artificial nipple too early, and then the baby might not want to drink from the breast anymore because drinking from the bottle is much easier.

-The best thing to do is to keep your baby exclusively on the breast before introducing an artificial nipple for the first 6 weeks, this will get your own milk supply established and will allow your baby some time to learn, to breastfeed.
+The best thing to do is to keep your baby exclusively on the breast before introducing an artificial nipple for the first six weeks; this will establish your own milk supply and allow your baby some time to learn to breastfeed.

 Signs of Nipple Confusion

-- The baby thrusts his/her tongue upward during sucking and pushes the breast out of the mouth.
+- The baby thrusts their tongue upward during sucking and pushes the breast out of the mouth.

-- The baby doesn’t open his/her mouth wide enough and therefore only sucks the tip of the nipple, which can cause nipple pain.
+- The baby doesn’t open their mouth wide enough and only sucks the tip of the nipple, which can cause nipple pain.

-- The baby becomes fussy and irritable because milk does not flow as easily as with a bottle.
+- The baby becomes fussy and irritable because milk does not flow as easily as in a bottle.

 - The mother's milk supply often decreases because her baby does not latch on correctly.